idexus/Sharp.UI/README.md

 # Hot Reload

-[HotReloadTest](https://github.com/idexus/HotReloadTest) is a test project of working with the __Sharp.UI__ library
+You can use hot reload for content pages
+- using Visual Studio 2022 for Mac with Sharp.UI Hot Reload extension Sharp.UI.HotReloadExt.Mac_0.1.7.mpack (supports only desktop apps)
-- using Visual Studio 2022 for Windows
+- using Visual Studio 2022 for Windows and `System.Reflection.Metadata.MetadataUpdateHandlerAttribute`
-- using Visual Studio Code and [Reloadify3000](https://github.com/Clancey/Reloadify3000) library with [vscode-comet](https://github.com/Clancey/vscode-comet) plugin.
+- using Visual Studio Code and [Reloadify3000](https://github.com/Clancey/Reloadify3000) library with [vscode-comet](https://github.com/Clancey/vscode-comet) plugin

-This is an alpha version.

-Known limitations:

-- Does not support MAUI shell
-- Does not work for classes with automatically generated code, e.g. for classes with automatically generated bindable properties
+This is a proof of concept.
+There is no official support.
+Use at your own risk.

+_VS 2022 for Windows, and in VS Code:_
-- Does not work if you want to use the Sharp.UI library by project reference.
-Use nuget package.
+_Does not work if you want to use the Sharp.UI library by project reference.
+Use nuget package_

 # Auto-generated bindable properties